 Based on feedback from the NASPA membership, the Center for Women developed an online briefing series on a variety of hard and soft skills that tie to student affairs and higher education.
-These programs will be offered every other month beginning August 2016 and will focus on issues relevant toward women in the field of higher education and student affairs.
+These programs will be offered every other month and will focus on issues relevant toward women in the field of higher education and student affairs.
 This website will continue to be updated with upcoming programs and registration information.
 Memebers are encouraged to register and encourage to bring staff members participate in the presentation as well.

-April Online Briefing
+January Online Briefing

 As a result of this program, participants will:

-This briefing is available for $49 and you are not required to be a NASPA member to register.
+This briefing is available for $99 and you are not required to be a NASPA member to register.
 If you have a discount code, you may enter this at the time of registration.
 Your access is connected to your NASPA profile, so while we encourage you to view the live session with your colleagues, please keep in mind that all interactions within the learning community will be made under the registrant's name and will be connected to your profile.